-The actual impact of applying AASB 16 on the financial statements in the period of initial application will depend on future economic conditions, including the Group's borrowing rate at 1 July 2019, the composition of the Group's lease portfolio at that date, the Group's latest assessment of whether it will exercise any lease renewal options and the extent to which the Group chooses to use practical expedients and recognition exemptions.
+The Group has assessed the estimated impact that initial application of the new standard will have on its consolidated financial statements.
+The actual impact of adopting the standard on 1 July 2019 may change depending on future economic conditions impacting the Group's borrowing rate at 1 July 2019, the composition of the Group's lease portfolio at that date, the Group's latest assessment of whether it will exercise any lease renewal options and the extent to which the Group chooses to use practical expedients and recognition exemptions.

-The Group's operating leases are predominantly in relation to corporate offices and the Group currently has one sub-lease.
-The nature and timing of the expenses related to these leases will be impacted, recognising the lease expense as depreciation on the asset on a straight line basis and interest on the lease obligation which will be front-loaded as the obligation is greater early in the lease term, rather than expensing lease payments as they are paid.
+The Group's operating leases are predominantly in relation to corporate offices, depots and warehouses, and the Group currently has one sub-lease.
+The Group will recognise new assets and liabilities for those operating leases on initial application.
+The nature of the expenses related to these leases will be impacted, recognising the lease expense as a depreciation charge for the right-of-use asset on a straight line basis and interest expense on the lease liability which will be front-loaded as the obligation is greater early in the lease term.